ietf-wg-cellar/ebml-specification/specification.markdown

 #### maxOccurs

 An integer expressing the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain no more than this many instances of this `EBML Element`.
-If the `EBML Element` has no `Parent Element` (as is the case with `EBML Elements` at Level 0), then `maxOccurs` refers to constaints on the Element's occurrence within the `EBML Document`.
-This value may be either a positive integer or the term `unbounded` to indicate there is no maximum number of occurrences or the term `identical` to indicate that the Element is an `Identically Recurring Element` (see [Identically Recurring Element](#identically-recurring-elements)).
-The semantic meaning of maxOccurs within an EBML Schema is considered analogous to the meaning of minOccurs within an `XML Schema`, with `EBML Schema` adding the concept of `Identically Recurring Elements`.
+If the `EBML Element` has no `Parent Element` (as is the case with `EBML Elements` at Level 0), then `maxOccurs` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
+This value may be either a positive integer or the term `unbounded` to indicate there is no maximum number of occurrences or the term `identical` to indicate that the `EBML Element` is an `Identically Recurring Element` (see [Identically Recurring Element](#identically-recurring-elements)).
+The semantic meaning of maxOccurs within an `EBML Schema` is considered analogous to the meaning of minOccurs within an `XML Schema`, with `EBML Schema` adding the concept of `Identically Recurring Elements`.

 The `maxOccurs` attribute is OPTIONAL.
-If the `maxOccurs` attribute is not present for that Element then that Element is considered to have a maxOccurs value of 1.
+If the `maxOccurs` attribute is not present then that `EBML Element` is considered to have a maxOccurs value of 1.

 #### range